 Rep. Dennis M. Canario (D-Dist.
 71, Portsmouth, Little Compton, Tiverton) has introduced legislation (2019-H 5293) that would impose a $300 substance abuse education assessment for any conviction of driving under the influence or refusal to submit to a breathalyzer.

-The Portsmouth Town Council will discuss aging school structures and short-term rentals at its next meeting on Monday, March 26.
+The Portsmouth Town Council will discuss and possibly vote on limiting public comment time at its next meeting on Monday, Feb.
+11.

 Paul B. Northrup, 76 of Tiverton, Rhode Island, passed away February 6, 2019 with his family by his side.
 He was the first Town Administrator of Tiverton.